SAN-Net: Learning Generalization to Unseen Sites for Stroke Lesion Segmentation with Self-Adaptive Normalization: Experiment

 \subsection{Implementation Details}

-The proposed \methodname is implemented in PyTorch, and trained on a single NVIDIA V100 Tensor Core GPU.
+The proposed \methodname is implemented in PyTorch\footnote{The source code is available at~\url{https://github.com/wyyu0831/SAN}.} and trained on a single NVIDIA V100 Tensor Core GPU.
+The sampling procedure is random selection using all slices.
 In our model, we use stochastic gradient descent to optimize the trainable parameters, with an initial learning of 0.001 and a 4\% weight decay after each epoch for a total of 50 epochs.
 The mini-batch size is set to 16 for training.
-We initially validate the performance of the model on Site 5, and use the same configuration for all sites.
-Following~\cite{2019X,DBLP:conf/miccai/ZhangWLCWT20}, we preprocess the ATLAS dataset by cropping all slices to a size of 224$\times$192.
-After MAIN, the size of the input becomes 224$\times$96 via the proposed data augmentation method; this is the same as the output size of the model.
-After the completion of segmentation, each slice of the right hemisphere is flipped horizontally and concatenated with the left side, yielding a size of 224$\times$192.
+We initially validate the performance of the model on Site 5 and use the same configuration for all sites.
+Following~\cite{2019X,DBLP:conf/miccai/ZhangWLCWT20}, all slices are cropped into a size of 224$\times$192.